 Advancing to Kazami-Ryu 3

-The test for this will be tying a suspension worthy 3 rope chest harness in 5:15 and demonstrating a solid, consistent understanding of suspension line execution.
-How long this takes is entirely dependant on how often a student practices.
+The test for Level 2 graduation will be tying a suspension worthy 3 rope chest harness in 5:15 and demonstrating a solid, consistent understanding of suspension line execution.
+How long this takes is entirely dependant on how often a student practices, the average is around 10~12 lessons but again, everyone moves through at their own pace.

-In this class, students will use the material learned in Kazami ryu 1 and 2 to start doing suspensions safely, comfortably and with finesse.
+In this class, students from Level 2 who have been invited into Level 3 will use the material learned up to now to start doing suspensions safely, comfortably and with finesse.

 Bridge suspension (arms free)